How to Choose and Maintain Your Trailer Tires

 You can ensure that you always know exactly how well inflated each of your trailer tires is by installing a tire pressure monitoring system.
 Sensors on the valve stems wirelessly transmit information about the inflation level of each tire to a monitoring system on your dash -- you can even set an alarm to alert you to significant drops in pressure.
 They will work on nearly any size trailer tire and can be instrumental in preventing blow-outs during trips.

-If you have any questions related to horse trailer tires or safety, please don’t hesitate to contact Brad.
-He’ll be happy to answer any questions.
+If you have any questions related to horse trailer tires or safety, please don’t hesitate to contact our team today.